-- The department determines the timeliness of an electronically filed tax return by the date of the electronic postmark.
-If the taxpayer and the electronic return preparer or the electronic return transmitter are in different time zones, it is the taxpayer's time zone, as determined by the taxpayer's address, that controls the timeliness of the electronically filed return.
-When a return has been electronic return preparer or electronic return transmitter during its ultimate transmission to the department, the return shall be deemed filed and received by the department on the date of the earliest electronic postmark. - The department determines the timeliness of a tax return by the postmark or other official mark of the United States Mail stamped on the envelope in which the return is mailed.
+- The department determines the timeliness of a tax return by the postmark or other official mark of the United States Mail stamped on the envelope in which the return is mailed.
 See the department's ruling, GTR 16-1, Timely Filing of Income or Withholding Tax Returns Through the United States Mail. - The department will accept proof of mailing from a private delivery service included in the Internal Revenue Service (IRS) list of designated private delivery services.
-Contact the private delivery service for information regarding how to obtain written proof of mailing. - If the due date for the return falls on a Saturday, Sunday, or a legal holiday, the return is considered timely filed if it is post-marked the next business day.
-See the department's ruling, GTR 16-2, Timely Filing of Income or Withholding Tax Return Holidays and Weekends.
+Contact the private delivery service for information regarding how to obtain written proof of mailing. - If the due date for the return falls on a Saturday, Sunday, or a legal holiday, the return is considered timely filed if it is postmarked the next business day.
+See the department's ruling, GTR 16-2, Timely Filing of Income or Withholding Tax Return - Holidays and Weekends.